-- Is a WOCBP and using an acceptable contraceptive method, or be abstinent from heterosexual intercourse as their preferred and usual lifestyle (abstinent on a long term and persistent basis), as described in Appendix [5] during the intervention period and for at least 4 weeks after study drug administration.
-The investigator should evaluate the potential for contraceptive method failure (ie, noncompliance, recently initiated) in relationship to the first dose of study intervention. - A WOCBP must have a negative highly sensitive pregnancy test ([urine or serum] as required by local regulations) within 24 hours before the first dose of study intervention. - If a urine test cannot be confirmed as negative (eg, an ambiguous result), a serum pregnancy test is required.
-In such cases, the participant must be excluded from participation if the serum pregnancy result is positive. - Additional requirements for pregnancy testing during and after study intervention are located in Appendix [2]. - The investigator is responsible for review of medical history, menstrual history, and recent sexual activity to decrease the risk for inclusion of a woman with an early undetected pregnancy.
+- Is a WOCBP and using an acceptable contraceptive method, or be abstinent from heterosexual intercourse as their preferred and usual lifestyle (abstinent on a long term and persistent basis), as described in Appendix 5 during the intervention period and for at least [4 weeks] after study intervention.
+The investigator should evaluate the potential for contraceptive method failure (ie, noncompliance, recently initiated) in relationship to study intervention. - A WOCBP must have a negative highly sensitive pregnancy test ([urine or serum] as required by local regulations) within 24 hours before study intervention. - If a urine test cannot be confirmed as negative (eg, an ambiguous result), a serum pregnancy test is required.
+In such cases, the participant must be excluded from participation if the serum pregnancy result is positive. - Additional requirements for pregnancy testing during and after study intervention are located in Appendix 2. - The investigator is responsible for review of medical history, menstrual history, and recent sexual activity to decrease the risk for inclusion of a woman with an early undetected pregnancy.